 In addition, the stock market has from time to time experienced extreme price and volume fluctuations that were unrelated to the operating performance of particular companies.
-In the past, companies that have experienced volatility have sometimes subsequently become the subject of securities class action litigation.
+In the past, some companies have experienced volatility that subsequently resulted in securities class action litigation.
 If litigation were instituted on this basis, it could result in substantial costs and a diversion of management's attention and resources.